-At a recent Journey of Hope session, we were discussing the always popular topic of dating and intimacy as a divorced Catholic.
+At a recent Recovering from Divorce session, we were discussing the always popular topic of dating and intimacy as a divorced Catholic.
 There is always a yearning for clarity from the participants on this highly charged, and often controversial, topic.

 I was presenting the Church’s teaching on chastity when one of the participants blurted out, “Come on, really?!
 Does anyone still practice chastity any more?”
 Her skepticism is understandable.
 In today’s sexually saturated society, it is easy to believe that being sexually active outside of marriage is as common as brushing your teeth.
 However, what is equally as common is the disillusionment, regret, and negative consequences that come with living apart from God’s design for our sexuality.